foxdonut/meiosis/tutorial/lessons/00-introduction.md

 ### View Libraries

 If neither of those is your preferred view library, fear not!
-It is trivial to use just about any view library with the Meiosis pattern, whether it's a virtual DOM library or even libraries such as [lit-html](https://meiosis.js.org/examples/setup/lit-html/index.html) and [hyperHTML](https://meiosis.js.org/examples/setup/hyperHTML/index.html).
+It is trivial to use just about any view library with the Meiosis pattern, whether it's a virtual DOM library, or libraries such as [lit-html](https://meiosis.js.org/examples/setup/lit-html/index.html) and [hyperHTML](https://meiosis.js.org/examples/setup/hyperHTML/index.html).

-### JSX or hyperscript
+### JSX, hyperscript, or template literals

 Also note that if you prefer the [JSX](https://infernojs.org/docs/guides/what-is-jsx) syntax, you should read the React version.
 Again, it is simple to use another view library, such as